redhat-developer-adoption-emea/cloud-native-guides/dotnet-core.md

 #### [Temporary] Fixing the error in DefaultApi.cs

-OpenAPI CLI generates a proper API C# façade but introduces a couple of errors when copying the reponse examples provided in the specification.
+[Open API Generator](https://github.com/openapitools/openapi-generator) generates a proper C# API server stub but introduces a couple of errors when copying the reponse examples provided within the specification.

-These two errors are in `src/Org.OpenAPITools/Controllers/DefaultApi.cs` please follow the instructions bellow to fix them.
+These two errors are in `src/Org.OpenAPITools/Controllers/DefaultApi.cs` please follow the instructions below to fix them.

 Locate the following piece of code in `DefaultApi.cs`, as you can see corresponds to the `GET` operation to get all the inventory items.